abinit/abinit/doc/mkdocs-tutorials/tddft.md

       10 4.60223E-01 9.496E-02 2.849E-01 0.000E+00 0.000E+00  0.00E+00  0.00E+00  0.00E+00
        ...

 The first six transitions are forbidden, with zero oscillator strength.
 The seventh and eighth transitions are allowed, with sizeable YY, YZ and ZZ components.

-Next, one finds the excitation energies for the spin-triplet states :
+Next, one finds the excitation energies for the spin-triplet states:

       TDDFT triplet excitation energies (at most 20 of them are printed), and corresponding total energies.